Low additional load

 Avalanche motion which primarily flows, slides, slips, in contrast to powder cloud avalanches.

-Depth hoar is an accumulation of cup-shaped crystals, often a weak layer.
+Depth hoar is an accumulation of cup-shaped crystals.
+Weak layers are rather often made of depth hoar.

 See also: www.snowcrystals.it

-snow being lifted from the snow surface and transported by wind just above the snow surface
+Snow being lifted from the snow surface and transported by wind just above the snow surface (visibility not noticeably reduced).

 Transportation route near a slope potentially endangered by avalanches.